Skip to main content

 Sitemap and robots.txt both reachable and cross-referenced

-We also document what we intentionally omit: LocalBusiness schema (Stackra is a SaaS product, not a physical location), FAQPage schema (deprecated for general sites), and HowTo schema (our blog content is not currently structured in the step-by-step format HowTo requires).
+We also document what we intentionally omit: LocalBusiness schema (Stackra is a SaaS product, not a physical location) and HowTo schema (our blog content is not currently structured in the step-by-step format HowTo requires).
+FAQPage schema is included on relevant content pages.
+Google dropped all FAQPage rich results in May 2026, so it no longer produces a SERP feature, but ChatGPT and Perplexity use FAQPage content actively as a citation signal.
 Accurate schema is better than inflated schema.

 By platform